7. The [SimuPaie] application – version 3 – 3-tier architecture with NHibernate

 public static string Msg;

-public static bool Error = false;
+public static bool Erreur = false;

-// Application startup
+// application startup

 public void Application_Start(object sender, EventArgs e)